ComposableFi/composable/xcvm/architecture/transports/otp.md

 ### Fees

-`XCVM` is relatively unopiniated about handling fees, leaving that up to the users by adding an output to reward the relayer.
+`XCVM` is not opinionated about handling fees, leaving that up to the users by adding an output to reward the relayer.
 Read more on how we defined fees [here](../../SPEC.md#fees).

 A note on this, fees are specified by the program, meaning that the bridge itself cannot charge a fee directly on the `Assets` being transfered.
 The third-party OTP-adapter will need to take this into account, by possibly using internal APIs of the bridging contract to ensure that no fees are charged based on the `Assets` transferred.